Jasienica Górna

-The village has an approximate population of 400.

 History

 The present-day Polish village Jasienica Górna and the present-day Czech village Horní Heřmanice, directly across the Czech side of the border, were once a single village.
-After the Silesian Wars, the newly-drawn border divided the village in two.
+After the Silesian Wars, the newly drawn border divided the village in two.
 The division continued through the Communist era of 1945–1989, and the border was not easily crossed until the two countries joined the Schengen Area in 2007.